SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

               output += "A lair of " + value;
             }
           } else if (subNumber === 4) {
-            output += "Heavy fog.
-You are lost and end at another location in the hex than the one intended.";
+            output += "HEAVY FOG.
+Travelers end at another location in this hex than the one intended.";
           } else if (subNumber === 5) {
-            output += "The Gibberling Horde is coming tonight.
-Sleeping will be impossible on this hex.";
+            output += "The GIBBERLING HORDE is coming tonight.
+Sleeping will be impossible in this hex.";
           } else if (subNumber === 6) {
             const RandomRow = randomBetween(14, 17); // Rows 14 to 17
             if (isValidIndex(RandomRow, csvData.length)) {